hvrlxy/hvrlxy.github.io/index.md

 **Count Folke Bernadotte International Student Scholarship** for international students ($120 000)

 ## NEWS
-9/7/2021: Start my last semester at Gustavus Adolphus College!
+9/7/2021: Start my last year at Gustavus Adolphus College!

 <!-- Text can be **bold**, _italic_, or ~~strikethrough~~.